Adair Park

 Where Community Happens

 At the heart of Adair Park lies a spacious grassy field - a wonderful canvas for whatever outdoor activity strikes your fancy.
-No matter if you're spreading out a picnic blanket, tossing a frisbee, or just soaking up some sun, this versatile space has plenty of room for activities.
-During the year, it transforms into a venue for sports leagues and community festivals.
+Whether you're spreading out a picnic blanket, tossing a frisbee, or just soaking up some sun, this versatile space has plenty of room.
+During the year, it transforms into a venue for sports leagues and community festivals, with the neighborhood association Adair Park Today, Inc. keeping the local calendar active through events like an annual Porches and Pies Festival and monthly Porch Parties.

 Good to Know